jedd-ahyoung/medicorp-life-insurance/the_spa.md

 Mary's eyes became distant.
 "Yeah..."

 Jennifer wasn't wrong.
 But it wasn't the same thing for her, not at all.
 But then, it never had been, had it?
 Where Mary was a working mother of three, Jennifer was a housewife of none.
-Mary was the short to Jennifer's statuesque, the responsible to Jen's carefree - and lately, Mary had been the lassitude to Jennifer's vivacity.
-I used to be like that, Mary thought.
-What happened?
+Mary was the short to Jennifer's statuesque, the responsible to Jen's carefree - and lately, Mary had been the lassitude to Jennifer's vivacity. _I used to be like that_, Mary thought. _What happened?_

 Jennifer interrupted her reverie.
 "Listen," she said.
 "I can't decide for you, but it's this weekend, and I think you need this.
 Plus, it's a buy-one-get-one deal, so I mean..."
 Her earrings swung like tiny pendulums as she shook her head.
 "I guess maybe Jill could go."